howardchang1203/SpecRank/README.md

 # SpecRank
-Source code for compared methods and SpecRank
+Source code for compared methods and SpecRank \n
 Datasets: Last.fm and Car dataset